Monday, June 8, 2020

 D-Day Supply Mulberry A and B

-DDay plus 1, while the foothold was expanding in France, the supply planning swung into full action, 132 tugs departed england on the evening of the 6th of June with the parts for the two mulberry harbours.
+DDay plus 1, while the foothold was expanding in France, the supply planning swung into full action, 132 tugs departed England on the evening of the 6th of June with the parts for the two mulberry harbours.

 Mulberry A team, the US construction seebees had a hard time at Omaha, still under fire and the port location was full of obstacles that required explosives to remove.